pymc-devs/pymc/docs/source/about.rst

 .. _about:

-***********
+**********
-About PyMC3
+About PyMC
-***********
+**********

 .. _intro:

 Purpose
 =======

-PyMC3 is a probabilistic programming package for Python that allows users to fit Bayesian models using a variety of numerical methods, most notably Markov chain Monte Carlo (MCMC) and variational inference (VI).
+PyMC is a probabilistic programming package for Python that allows users to fit Bayesian models using a variety of numerical methods, most notably Markov chain Monte Carlo (MCMC) and variational inference (VI).
 Its flexibility and extensibility make it applicable to a large suite of problems.
-Along with core model specification and fitting functionality, PyMC3 includes functionality for summarizing output and for model diagnostics.
+Along with core model specification and fitting functionality, PyMC includes functionality for summarizing output and for model diagnostics.

 Features
 ========

-PyMC3 strives to make Bayesian modeling as simple and painless as possible,  allowing users to focus on their scientific problem, rather than on the methods used to solve it.
+PyMC strives to make Bayesian modeling as simple and painless as possible,  allowing users to focus on their scientific problem, rather than on the methods used to solve it.
 Here is a partial list of its features:

 * Modern methods for fitting Bayesian models, including MCMC and VI.